conmcdon721/thatcherBot/README.md

 # thatcherBot

-For years, users on the internet have been racking their brains trying to remember if former U.K. Prime Minister Margaret Thatcher is still alive.
-"I could have sworn she died," some say, while others cry out in reply "I just saw her on the news, she can't be dead!"
-Many programmers have attempted to create a solution to this problem that satisfies our curiosity, but none hitherto have succeeded.
-Until now.
-ThatcherBot is a bot for Twitch chat that tells you if/exactly how long it's been since previous U.K. Prime Minister Margaret Thatcher passed away.
-Just one "!isthatcherdead" command and all your worries will disappear!
+A Twitch chatbot that tells you if/exactly how long it's been since U.K. Prime Minister Margaret Thatcher passed away.